czyys/dustforceguide/README.md

 ### Keyboard or Controller ###

 Whatever you find more comfortable.
 There are or were top players using either.
+Until you become considerably experienced with the game you won’t be able to take advantage of unique differences each offers.
 If you decide to pick keyboard, whether to you use a mechanical one is up to your own preference as well.
 There are even players who prefer arcade sticks.
 I use keyboard - Cougar 200K, although first half of my playtime was mostly on a laptop keyboard.

 Whatever you choose it’s very important to make sure your control scheme doesn’t suffer from ghosting (more on that below).